Skip to main content

 Some plans either include discounts on dental, vision and other services, or offer these plans separately and come with their own premium.

-Unless you are a frequent user of dental services, we have found just paying cash for the services as you use them may be a more economical solution.
+Unless you are a frequent user of dental services, we have found just paying cash for the services you use may be a more economical solution.

-Keep in mind when a company includes ‘services not covered by Medicare; the actual cost of these included services is factored into the calculation of the plan’s premium.
+Keep in mind when a company includes ‘services not covered by Medicare’, the actual cost of these is factored into the calculation of their plan’s premium.
 Also, the insurance company offering ‘extras’ can drop these services (or change the details of these extra features) at their discretion.

 Idaho Medicare Supplement plan reference materials you should read.